flutter/website/src/docs/cookbook/forms/text-field-changes.md

 }
 ```

-Note: Please remember to `dispose` the `TextEditingController` when it is no
+참고: Please remember to `dispose` the `TextEditingController` when it is no
 longer needed.
 This will ensure we discard any resources used by the object.

 ### Supply the `TextEditingController` to a `TextField`